-In the second quarter of 2012, City finance department staff provided monitoring documents to LMDC and auditors and have provided explanations to answer auditors questions about the project and LMDC reimbursed invoices.
+In the third quarter of 2012, City finance department staff provided monitoring documents to LMDC and auditors, including subcontracts for work performed on the NYSE project.
+LMDC staff continued to work with auditors to provide explanations to the auditors&rsquo questions about the project and LMDC reimbursed invoices.